Updated: January 14, 2026

 - Double-check on your utility accounts.
 Make sure everything is set for your new office space so the lights will be on when the move-in starts.

-- Check-in with your technical team and confirm that everything is on track.
-Make sure you double-check the following:
+- Check in with your technical team and confirm that everything is on track.
+Double-check the following:

 - Review your moving plan with your taskforce.
 Note any items that are behind schedule.
 If needed, assign additional resources to keep the plan on track.